dialogflow/fulfillment-bike-shop-nodejs/README.md

 ## Running the sample
 1. In [Dialogflow's console](https://console.dialogflow.com), in the Dialogflow simulator on the right, query your Dialogflow agent with `My bike is broken` and answer the questions your Dialogflow agent asks.
 After getting the requuired information a appointment will be added to the "Bike Shop Calendar" calendar you setup earlier.

+## How to make contributions?
+Please read and follow the steps in the CONTRIBUTING.md.

 ## License
 See [LICENSE](LICENSE).